 Even simple Oreo cookies can be turned into decadent truffles with a fine white chocolate shell.

-So I just had to try if I like the texture better with cookies – and indeed I do!
-The consistency is denser and almost chewy and I just LOVED them.
+So, I just had to try to see if I like the texture better with cookies – and indeed I do!
+The consistency is denser and almost chewy, and I just LOVED them.
 When I say I “had” to “try” to see if I liked the texture better, it also had to do with the fact that, as we all know, I LOVE chocolate and, well, this was just another excuse to eat more chocolate!

 I was in Vietnam at the time I made these and didn’t feel like going on a crazy hunt to find popsicle sticks, so I made truffles instead of pops.

-Then I dipped the truffles in melted white chocolate (a fork is my favorite dipping tool) and drizzled some dark chocolate over the tops.
-Just because it is so warm in Vietnam, I kept the truffles in the fridge, but the sweetened condensed milk binder hardens quite a bit so I let them sit at room temperature for a short time before serving them.
+Then, I dipped the truffles in melted white chocolate (a fork is my favorite dipping tool) and drizzled some dark chocolate over the tops.
+Just because it is so warm in Vietnam, I kept the truffles in the fridge, but the sweetened condensed milk binder hardens quite a bit, so I let them sit at room temperature for a short time before serving them.